trobrock/trobrock.github.com/_posts/2011-11-11-heroku-and-mongoid.md

 date: 2011-11-11
 ---

-I wnted to play around with Heroku a bit the other day since I didn't feel like spinning up a new server at Rackspace to hack on a new idea I had.
+I wanted to play around with Heroku a bit the other day since I didn't feel like spinning up a new server at Rackspace to hack on a new idea I had.
 Like the last time I messed around with Heroku I ran into headaches with Postgres, I have never had a pleasant experience with Postgres.
 I did notice that in the Heroku addons MongoHQ was listed, and if you haven't heard of them they are a hosted Mongo DB service.
 I am a big fan of the Rails 3.1, Devise, Omniauth, Mongoid stack.
 So I began my journey setting this app up.

 ### Heroku docs